zhangchl007/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 2. When a .NET Core version is EoL (End-of-life), does that mean we cannot host our solution in Azure?

-3. Our engineers love GitHub.
-It looks like you bought it.
-Are you planning to merge it with Azure DevOps?

-4. We hear a lot about Kubernetes.
+3. We hear a lot about Kubernetes.
 What is the difference between App Services and Kubernetes?

-5. We have plans to scale to Mexico and Brazil.
+4. We have plans to scale to Mexico and Brazil.
 Anything we should be worried about while moving to Azure?

 ## Step 2: Design a proof of concept solution